Table of Contents

-There are 2 types of localized scleroderma:
+There are 2 forms of localized scleroderma:

-Morphea.
-Symptoms may start with reddish patches of skin that thicken into hardened, oval-shaped areas.
-The patches later become whitish in the middle with purple borders.
-Patches usually appear on the chest, stomach and back, but can also affect the face, arms and legs.
-People who have this type of scleroderma may have 1 or more patches that can be as small as half an inch and as large as 12 inches in diameter.
+- Symptoms start with red patches of skin that thicken into hard, oval-shaped areas.
+The patches later become white in the middle with purple borders.
+Patches often appear on your chest, stomach, and back, but also can occur on your face, arms, and legs.
+You may have 1 or more patches as small as half an inch or as large as 12 inches in diameter.

-There are 2 types of systemic scleroderma:
+There are 2 forms of systemic scleroderma:

-Diffuse scleroderma progresses quickly.
-People who have this type of scleroderma are often tired, have little appetite and experience joint swelling and pain.
-It can affect the skin all over the body, causing it to swell, become shiny, tight and itchy.
-Eventually, skin becomes soft again, and may go back to normal.
-Diffuse scleroderma may also damage internal organs, such as the intestines, lungs, kidneys and heart.
+- Diffuse sclerodermaprogresses quickly.
+Symptoms include fatigue, loss of appetite, and joint swelling and pain.
+It can affect the skin all over your body, causing it to swell and become tight, shiny, and itchy.
+Over time, your skin may go back to normal.
+Diffuse scleroderma also can damage internal organs, such as your intestines, lungs, kidneys, and heart.

 What causes scleroderma?

 The exact cause of scleroderma is unknown.
 It occurs when your immune system attacks your body’s tissues and/or organs.

 How is scleroderma diagnosed?